David L. Reich

 David L. Reich (born February 7, 1960) is an American academic anesthesiologist, who has been President & Chief Operating Officer of The Mount Sinai Hospital, and President of Mount Sinai Queens (both part of the Mount Sinai Health System in New York City), since October 2013.

 Reich is the Horace W. Goldsmith Professor of Anesthesiology at the Mount Sinai Medical Center, and from 2004 to 2014 he served as the Chair of the Department of Anesthesiology.
 In 2011, he received the Physician of the Year Award from Mount Sinai's nurses and nursing leadership.
 In 2011–12, he served as President of The Mount Sinai Hospital Medical Board.
 In 2014, he received the Jacobi Medallion from the Mount Sinai Alumni Association.

-Reich was among the first to demonstrate the utility of electronic medical records for large-scale retrospective investigations demonstrating the association of intraoperative hemodynamic abnormalities with adverse postoperative outcomes.

-Reich has published over 35 book chapters, 30 invited articles or editorials, and over 130 peer-reviewed articles.
-He is associate editor of Kaplan’s Cardiac Anesthesia (Elsevier), which is in its seventh edition, and was formerly Editor-in-Chief of Seminars in Cardiothoracic and Vascular Anesthesia: The Journal of Perioperative Medicine.
-Reich is editor of the text Monitoring in Anesthesia and Perioperative Care (Cambridge University Press) and co-editor of the text Perioperative Transesophageal Echocardiography: A Companion to Kaplan's Cardiac Anesthesia (Elsevier), which are in their first editions.

 Biography

-Early years and education
+Early life and education

 Reich was born and grew up in Philadelphia, Pennsylvania, where he attended Central High School ('77).
 His parents, who live in Elkins Park, Pennsylvania, and were married for 60 years as of 2017, are Mary Lou Reich, a schoolteacher, and Pace Reich, an attorney who is a graduate of the University of Pennsylvania Law School and whose practice focuses on bankruptcy, corporate law, and commercial litigation.
 He has two siblings who are attorneys.

 He graduated from Pennsylvania State University with a Bachelor of Science degree with highest distinction in 1980.
 Reich studied for two months as a medical student in 1980 in Jerusalem, Israel, at the Shaare Zedek Medical Center.
 He graduated from Jefferson Medical College (Five-Year Penn State-Jefferson Cooperative Program in Medicine) in 1982, becoming a doctor at 22 years of age.
 He completed two years of general surgery residency at Harbor–UCLA Medical Center in Torrance, California.
 He considered becoming a surgeon, but decided to focus on anesthesiology.